You’re going to love these moon phase activities for upper elementary and middle school!

-Here are a few of my favorite moon phase activities to help your students go deeper and understand why we see the different phases of the moon.
+Observation is a powerful skill to develop in students.
+And observing moon phases helps to strengthen their understanding of cause and effect.
+Here are a few of my favorite moon phase activities to help your students dive deeper and understand why we see the different phases of the moon.

 1. MOON MODELS

 Moon models are a great way for students to explore and make connections with the moon and its phases!
-This is often one of the first activities I do when teaching phases of the moon.
+This is often one of the first activities I do when teaching about this topic.

 Bonus!
 It’s also a great way to pre-assess and see how much they really know!